The Yukon & Alaska Explorer

 By far the easiest way to explore Canada’s rugged Yukon and the dramatic state of Alaska is by car.
 On this tour you will get to travel along some of the legendary roads of the North, including the Top of the World Highway and the Klondike Highway.

-Arrive in Whitehorse and pick up your rental vehicle (SUV – Chevrolet Equinox or similar) from the airport depot.
+Arrive in Whitehorse and pick up your rental vehicle (Standard SUV) from the airport depot.
 Then drive to your hotel for an overnight stay.

 Haine’s Junction (154km)